Santhosh121805/Inference_monitor/README.md

 # Distributed Inference Monitor

 A distributed Small Language Model (SLM) inference mesh.
 It runs across three VMs connected over HTTP RPC inside a private network subnet, fronted by a public API Gateway.
+The frontend is built with Lovable.

 This repository contains both **Google Cloud Platform (GCP)** and **Amazon Web Services (AWS)** Infrastructure-as-Code, deployment scripts (systemd units), and the application source code.